Deltares/D-FAST_Bank_Erosion/docs/usermanual/userman.md

 * Changes in currents (e.g. due to construction of side channels)

 Output
-The output of WAQBANK is:
+The output of D-FAST Bank Erosion is:
 1. Bank line movement after one year and when the final equilibrium state is reached.
 1. Amount of sediment that is released from the banks after one year and when the final equilibrium state is reached.

 This output is presented in graphs / figures and written to text files.

 Input
-The input of WAQBANK is:
+The input of D-FAST Bank Erosion is:
-1. WAQUA results (SDS-files)
+1. D-Flow FM results (NetCDF map-files)
 1. Local data: level of bank protection removal, subsoil characteristics, shipping information (quantity, location of fairway)

-The layout of this manual is as follows: In chapter 2 a description is given on how to use WAQBANK (installation, input, output).
+The layout of this manual is as follows: In chapter 2 a description is given on how to use D-FAST Bank Erosion (installation, input, output).
-The background of WAQBANK is outlined in chapters 3 and 4 (partly in Dutch).
+The background of D-FAST Bank Erosion is outlined in chapters 3 and 4 (partly in Dutch).

-# WAQBANK
 ## Installation

-WAQBANK itself consists of 2 executables called 'BankLines.exe' and BankErosion.exe'.
+D-FAST Bank Erosion itself consists of 2 executables called 'BankLines.exe' and BankErosion.exe'.
 The first is needed to establish the initial bank lines and the second computes the bank line movement and eroded volume.
-Both executables of WAQBANK can be called from the DOS prompt.
+Both executables of D-FAST Bank Erosion can be called from the DOS prompt.

-To be able to run WAQBANK it is necessary to install MCRinstaller.
+To be able to run D-FAST Bank Erosion it is necessary to install MCRinstaller.
-The required version of the installer is standard provided with WAQBANK.
+The required version of the installer is standard provided with D-FAST Bank Erosion.

-By default WAQBANK is looking for the definition file deffile.def in the same directory as the executables.
+By default D-FAST Bank Erosion is looking for the definition file deffile.def in the same directory as the executables.
 When the definition file has another name or location, this should be passed when the modules are called.

 ## Scenario plan
-WAQBANK is not calibrated for local bank erosion .
+D-FAST Bank Erosion is not calibrated for local bank erosion .
-Therefore it is strongly advised to use WAQBANK only in a relative way.
+Therefore it is strongly advised to use D-FAST Bank Erosion only in a relative way.
 In this way an image can be formed of
 * at which locations the bank is most sensitive to erosion (by comparing different locations along the river)
 * how sensitive a location is for certain measures (by comparing different scenarios at 1 location)